The Role and Responsibilities of a Polkadot Nominator Print

 For example, should your active validator get slashed for bad behavior, your stake will get slashed, too.
 Therefore it is important to carefully select your validators from the start.
 You are actively contributing to the security of the Polkadot Relay Chain with your choice.

-- To educate yourself on how to select the best validators, see here.
+- To educate yourself on how to select the best validators, check this article.

-- To understand what slashing is, see here.
+- To understand what slashing is, check this article.

 Another reason why you should stay actively involved is to secure the continuity of your staking rewards.

-On Polkadot, only the first 64 nominators of a validator earn rewards.
-(This number might increase in the future if the Polkadot community votes for this.)
+On Polkadot, only the first 512 nominators of a validator earn rewards.

 So, to maximize your rewards, it is advised to keep track of your payouts as well as of the validators you picked regularly, to see if you have to make a new validator selection.

-- To learn how to check your incoming staking rewards, see here.
+- To learn how to check your incoming staking rewards, check this article.

-- To learn how to verify whether you have any oversubscribed validators in your chosen set, see here.
+- To learn how to verify whether you have any oversubscribed validators in your chosen set, check this article.

 In summary, you have two main responsibilities as a nominator on Polkadot: